 Have you ever asked a public service professional “How’s life treating you at the job?”
-And they give a short sarcastic response something like,
+And they give a short sarcastic two-word response like,

 The truth may be that they really need a ‘Lifeline’ thrown to them and that they may not be fine at all.
 In fact, they may not know how to ask for help.
 Often our emotions get suppressed below the conscious level that we see, just like the image of the iceberg.